rstens/docs/README.md

 -   Dashboards showing test and defect status will be available in JIRA

--   All reporting will be automatically generated from Zephyr and JIRA
+-   All reporting will be automatically generated from TestRail and JIRA

--   Weekly reports will summarize and condense the automatic reports from Zephyr and JIRA
+-   Weekly reports will summarize and condense the automatic reports from TestRail and JIRA

 Key Caveats

 -   Weekly reports will have a very short useful lifespan giving the high pace of change in an agile project

--   On demand reports from Zephyr are only available through the test team
+-   On demand reports from TestRail are only available through the test team

 -   Continuous status dashboard might lack the context required for